Donald Trump declares himself the winner of his own golf championship

 Donald J. Trump (@realDonaldTrump)

-Trump’s Thursday round gave him a score of 40 using the Stableford method, five better than Saturday’s best round, according to the Daily Mail.
-The Stableford method awards one point for bogey, two for par, three for a birdie and so on.
+Trump’s Thursday round gave him a score of 40 using the Modified Stableford method, five better than Saturday’s best round, according to the Daily Mail.
+The Modified Stableford method takes away a point for a bogey, and awards zero for a par, two for a birdie and so on.

-Trump, the Palm Beach Resident and former president who played more golf while in office than any other president, made a hole-in-one on the course in April, a feat verified by Hall of Fame golfer Ernie Els, who was part of Trump’s foursome that day.
+Trump, the Palm Beach Resident and former president, made a hole-in-one on the course in April, a feat verified by Hall of Fame golfer Ernie Els, who was part of Trump’s foursome that day.
 Trump used a 5-iron on the 181-yard seventh hole.

 Previous Trump coverage:His grip on GOP eroded in 2022.
 But Trump goes on Offensive to start New Year.